 Wallethub ranked Portland as the best city for vegans and vegetarians in 2021.
 It seems that our guide to the best vegan food in Portland is rather timely.
-Whether you’re visiting for the day or spending three days in Portland, enjoy using our guide to this plant-based paradise on the west coast.
+Whether you’re visiting for the day, spending three days in Portland, or road tripping along the Columbia River Gorge, enjoy using our guide to this plant-based paradise on the west coast.

 Ben & Esther’s is a 100% vegan Jewish Deli serving traditional Jewish Reubens, bagels and lox, and brisket with a vegan twist.
 Even the schmears are plant-based!
 Where: NE Portland – Alberta Street